tjcampanella/rorth/README.md

 - [ ] Turing-complete
 - [ ] Statically typed (the type checking is inspired by [WASM validation](https://binji.github.io/posts/webassembly-type-checking/))
 - [ ] [Self-hosted](https://en.wikipedia.org/wiki/Self-hosting_(compilers))
-- [ ] More or else close in convenience to C
 - [ ] Optimized
 - [ ] Crossplatform